SurniaUlula/wpsso-organization/readme.txt

 * Extends the features of the WPSSO Core Free or Pro plugin.

-* Manage additional Schema Organization properies for Google's Knowledge Graph, including different values for each WordPress locale / language / region:
+* Customize Schema Organization properies for Google's Knowledge Graph, including different values for each WordPress locale / language / region:

 	* WebSite Name (localized)
 	* WebSite Alternate Name (localized)